Project

 The design for the facade and roof of the museum by architectural studio ZJA arose out of an analysis that showed the front wall needed to make a visual connection between the experience of the historic building and Rembrandt’s work and the contemporary environment of exhibition space, shop and entrance, but in such a way that the new facade fitted into the row of frontages.

 So a classic division into three can be seen in the ZJA design: a transparent ground floor, for the entrance, a more closed middle section behind which is the light-sensitive collection of drawings and etchings, and above it a level with windows for office space, all behind a facade that leans forward very slightly, like that of the Rembrandt House next door.
-The stone cornice marks the divergent part of the roof structure behind which are the library and the space for technical installations.
-That same stone is used for the vertical division into three, designed to be in keeping with the proportions of the facades of neighbouring houses.

 A facade of playful copperplates